enkidevs/curriculum/General/Networking/what-is-a-computer-network.md

 ---
 ## Revision

-Within a computer network, how are devices that originate, route or terminate data called?
+Within a computer network, how are devices that send, route or receive data called?

 ???